 Here are 19 practical ways of reducing costs and increasing your profits.
-How many might you action to make 2017 a more profitable year?
+How much might you take action to make 2019 a more profitable year?

 - See every cost as “up for grabs”.
 No cost is too small to worry about.
 Ask yourself: ”If I eliminated this cost, would revenue, customer satisfaction or profits be adversely affected?”
 For all costs associated with customer satisfaction, be sure you are only spending on what customers really value.

 - In areas where you wish to control costs, set authorisation levels so that approval is required before the expenditure is made.

 - Speak to your suppliers and negotiate reductions on the cost of your purchased products.
 What % of your sales are you spending on purchased products?
 If this is 40% and you reduce by 10%, you have added 4 margin points to your bottom-line.
 Start with highest cost items first.

 - Never let the purchasing person be the sole person negotiating the price, as this individual can get too close to suppliers.
 You need to retain an element of the “tough guy”.

 - When suppliers say “no”, do not give up.
 Keep asking.